OowuzhioO/Distributed_System/mp3/README.md

 ## Contributed project
-We are using MP2 Best Solutions from group 57.
-(Thanks!)
+We are using MP2 Best Solutions from group 57 in https://courses.engr.illinois.edu/cs425/fa2017/MP2Solutions.Python.zip (Thanks!)
 We are borrowing our old MP1 for debugging (i.e. grep logs)

 ## Language